 |% Of Alumni Who Give $$$ to School||21|

 University of Dallas

 - Students participate in more than 50 clubs and organizations or relax on the campus mall, where live concerts and other events unite the campus community.

-- The semester-long Rome Program, a life-changing experience by most students’ accounts, is an extension of the university’s curriculum where undergraduates attend classes on UD’s 12-acre Eugene Constantin Campus near Rome and take extended trips to other areas in Italy as well as the rest of Europe.
+- The semester-long Rome Program, a life-changing experience by most students’ accounts, is an extension of the university’s core curriculum in which undergraduates attend classes on UD’s 12-acre Eugene Constantin Campus near Rome and take extended trips to other areas in Italy as well as the rest of Europe.

-The 1,342 undergraduates at the University of Dallas are known for enthusiasm and dedication to academics.
-The Catholic school’s nationally recognized Core curriculum, combining a variety of challenging liberal arts courses rooted in the western tradition, provides all students with a common foundation for furthering their studies in one or more of 29 majors.
+THE 1,407 UNDERGRADUATES at the University of Dallas are known for enthusiasm and dedication to academics.
+The Catholic school’s nationally recognized core curriculum, combining a variety of 19 challenging liberal arts courses rooted in the Western tradition, provides all students with a common foundation for furthering their studies in one or more of 29 majors.
 This creates a rigorous academic plan, emphasizing the critical-thinking skills needed for lasting success.

 UD believes that a liberal arts education is best nurtured when students live and study together.
 Most students under the age of 21 are required to live on the 244-acre Irving campus in one of eight residence halls or apartment complexes.

-UD students often hang out at the Rathskeller (the “Rat”), cheer for one of UD’s 15 NCAA Division III athletic teams, or participate in intramural and recreational activities like rugby or swing dancing.
-In downtown Dallas, students access an abundance of restaurants, museums and other entertainment options—all just a short ride away by light rail or a 15-minute drive from campus.
+UD students often hang out at the Rathskeller (the “Rat”) or the Cappuccino Bar, cheer for one of UD’s 15 NCAA Division III athletic teams, or participate in intramural and recreational activities like rugby or swing dancing.
+In Dallas, students have access to an abundance of restaurants, museums, and other entertainment options—all just a short ride away by light rail or a 15-minute drive from campus.